You could say that I am a worrier. I worry about drowning in the ocean, I worry about missing a flight, and I worry about getting sick abroad.

 Before heading to Africa, I scoured the internet for safari packing lists, medications I might need, and the best bug spray to keep malaria at bay.

-Rest assured, this is the only safari packing list that you will need!
+Rest assured friends, this is the only safari packing list that you will need!

 Unless you can hold it or you magically don’t have to pee all day, there will probably be a moment where you are having to do your business in the bush.